MikeNats/micro-front-end/README.md

 - Lerna: for managing the monorepo.
 - Federarted modules: for the orchestration of the shared components/micro-front-ends
-- Yarn Workspaces: dependency managment
+- Yarn Workspaces: dependency management

 ## Micro Front Ends